ooikk/Arduino-Documentation/04_T-Rex_Game/t_Rex.md

   // check whether t_Rex hitting the Wall if ((t_RexStatus == LOW) && (t_RexPosChar == WALLCHAR)) {
-    numLife--;                   // Hiting the wall, minus one life Score--;                     // minus one point as it was added in writeTrack lcd.setCursor(t_RexPos, 1);  //
+    numLife--;                   // Hiting the wall, minus one life lcd.setCursor(t_RexPos, 1);  //
     lcd.write(HITCHAR);          // show hit character
     lcd.setCursor(t_RexPos, 1);  // ensure blinking on HITChar